scalacenter/bloop/docs/build-tools/sbt.md

 </br>

-The following page only walks you through all the configuration options that the `sbt-bloop` plugin allows, but it does not explain neither how to install the plugin nor the basic concepts around exporting the build.
+The following page only walks you through all the configuration options that the `sbt-bloop` plugin allows when it's configured in your build.
+To learn how to install the plugin or the basic concepts of exporting your build via bloopp head to the installation guide linked above.

-> The options in this page can only be done if the sbt bloop is in your build.
-If you're using Bloop through a built-in editor integration (e.g. Metals), head to the installation guide, skip the global installation process and follow the instructions to add bloop to your build.
-Next time you export with Metals, Metals will respect the configuration in your build.

 ## Don't export certain targets